 A stenotic valve is shown in the image above.
 Symptoms of aortic stenosis usually develop gradually after an asymptomatic latent period of 10-20 years.
 Exertional dyspnea or fatigue is the most common initial complaint.
 Ultimately, most patients experience the classic triad of chest pain, heart failure, and syncope (see History).

 Two-dimensional (2D) Doppler echocardiography is the imaging modality of choice to diagnose and estimate the severity of aortic stenosis and localize the level of obstruction (see Workup).
-The only definitive treatment for aortic stenosis is aortic valve replacement (see Treatment and Management).
+The only definitive treatment for aortic stenosis is aortic valve replacement, either surgically or percutaneously. (see Treatment).

 When the aortic valve becomes stenotic, resistance to systolic ejection occurs and a systolic pressure gradient develops between the left ventricle and the aorta.
 This outflow obstruction leads to an increase in left ventricular (LV) systolic pressure.
 As a compensatory mechanism to normalize LV wall stress, LV wall thickness increases by parallel replication of sarcomeres, producing concentric hypertrophy.
 At this stage, the chamber is not dilated and ventricular function is preserved, although diastolic compliance is reduced.